clearhaus/gateway-api-docs/source/index.md

 ### Add a valid test CSC

-Starting 2019-01-xx the CSC 987 has been added as a valid test CSC for all PANs.
+Starting 2019-01-xx the CSC 987 has been added as a valid CSC for all PANs when testing against `gateway.test.clearhaus.com`.

 ### Add credits resource